wiremoons/hnpull/README.md

 ## Development Information

-The application in written using the _Deno_ runtime and the TypeScript programming language, so can be used on any operating systems support by Deno, such as Windows, Linux, macOS, etc. More information about Deno is available
+The application in written using the _Deno_ runtime and the _TypeScript_ programming language, so can be used on any operating systems support by _Deno_, such as _Windows_, _Linux_, _macOS_, etc. More information about Deno is available here:
-here:

 - [Deno's web site](https://deno.land/)
 - [Deno on GitHub](https://github.com/denoland)